makingtheimpact/show-my-social-icons/readme.txt

-=== Plugin Name ===
+=== Show My Social Icons ===
 Contributors: Making The Impact LLC
-Tags: navigation, menu, icons, social media, social Requires at least: 5.0
+Tags: social media, icons, menu, widget, gutenberg Requires at least: 5.0
-Tested up to: 5.8.1
+Tested up to: 6.6.2
-Stable tag: 1.0.70
+Stable tag: 1.0.72
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin makes it easy to add social media icons to your site and update the links in one place.
-You can have your social media icons display in the main menu or use a shortcode to display them on your website.
-You can display individual icons or all of them - the plugin will only display the icons where you have a URL specified.
+Display customizable social media icons anywhere on your WordPress site using shortcodes, widgets, Gutenberg blocks, or in the main menu.

 == Description ==
-Quickly and easily display links to your social media pages on your website and in the main menu with this simple, lightweight plugin.
-It uses FontAwesome 5 to display the brand icons for the social media links you save in the plugin's settings.

-By default, the icons will display in the main menu on your website, but you can disable it by simply unchecking the option.

-Shortcodes:
-[show_my_social_icons] - this displays all the social media icons that have URL values set.

-[my_social_icon platform="PLATFORM"] - this displays a single social media icon if the URL is set.

-The social media platforms currently supported are:
-- Behance
-- Bitchute
-- CashApp
-- CloutHub
-- Digg
-- Discord
-- Facebook
-- Fiverr
-- Gab
-- GiveSendGo
-- Instagram
-- LinkedIn
-- Linktree
-- Locals
-- Minds
-- MySpace
-- Odysee
-- Parler
-- Patreon
-- PayPal
-- Pinterest
-- Public Square
-- Quora
-- Reddit
-- Rokfin
-- Rumble
-- Snapchat
-- Substack
-- Telegram
-- TikTok
-- Truth Social
-- Twitch
-- X (formerly Twitter)
-- Unite
-- Venmo
-- Vimeo
-- VK
-- WhatsApp
-- YouTube
-- Zelle
+Show My Social Icons is a versatile and user-friendly plugin that allows you to easily add and manage social media icons on your WordPress website.
+With support for over 30 popular and alternative social media platforms, you can showcase your online presence effortlessly.

+Key Features:

+* Display icons in the main menu, widget areas, or anywhere using shortcodes and Gutenberg blocks
+* Choose between SVG and PNG icon formats
+* Customize icon size, style, and alignment
+* Set custom colors for icons
+* Drag-and-drop ordering of icons
+* Search functionality to quickly find platforms
+* Individual icon display option

+Supported Platforms:
+Behance, Bitchute, CashApp, CloutHub, Digg, Discord, Facebook, Fiverr, Gab, GiveSendGo, Instagram, LinkedIn, Linktree, Locals, Minds, MySpace, Odysee, Parler, Patreon, PayPal, Pinterest, Public Square, Quora, Reddit, Rokfin, Rumble, Snapchat, Substack, Telegram, TikTok, Truth Social, Twitch, X (Twitter), Unite, Venmo, Vimeo, VK, WhatsApp, YouTube, Zelle

 == Installation ==

-1. Upload the plugin folder to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Use the Settings -> Show My Social Icons screen to configure the plugin and add your social media URLs.

 == Frequently Asked Questions ==

-Q: Where can I display the icons?
+= Where can I display the icons? =

-A: They can be displayed anywhere.
-You can display the icons in the main menu, widget areas, header, blocks, shortcodes, and footer.
+You can display the icons in the main menu, widget areas, header, footer, or anywhere in your content using Gutenberg blocks, widgets, or shortcodes.

-Q: I want to use the SVG icons but they aren't displaying.
-Why not?
-A: The SVG feature is not available for all social media platforms.
-If a platform is not displaying as an SVG, make sure you have enabled SVGs in the settings and your website supports SVGs.

-Q: What if I don't like the icons that are displayed?
-A: You can change the icons to your liking by editing the social media links in the plugin settings.
-You can preview the icons from the Social Icons menu on the Icon Preview page.
+= How do I use the shortcodes? =

+Use `[show_my_social_icons]` to display all icons, or `[my_social_icon platform="facebook"]` to display a single icon.

+= Can I customize the appearance of the icons? =

+Yes, you can customize the size, style, alignment, and colors of the icons through the plugin settings and shortcode/block attributes.

+= What's the difference between SVG and PNG icons? =

+SVG icons are scalable without loss of quality, while PNG icons have a fixed resolution.
+SVG icons are also smaller in file size for simple icons, but not supported by all browsers (especially older ones).
+PNG icons are supported by all browsers, but may pixelate when enlarged beyond 500px.

 == Screenshots ==

 == Changelog ==

+= 1.0.72 =
+* Added custom color to the icons.
+* Fixed bug preventing SVG icons from displaying in the correct custom color.
+* Added margin settings to icon containers.
+* Fixed settings for blocks and widgets to support available icon options.
+* Updated documentation and settings pages to reflect new features and changes.

 = 1.0.71 =
 * Added widget to display icons in the footer and sidebar sections.